-The Rugby league world saluted him as the games greatest player of his era.
-Johns was named by an 18-man panel of judges as Rugby League's latest Immortal
+The Rugby league world saluted him as the game’s greatest players of his era.
+A two-time premiership winner with the Newcastle Knights, three-time Dally M winner, NSW and Australian representative.
+Johns was named by an 18-man panel of judges as Rugby League's latest Immortal and now a major figure in the Nine Network's Rugby League coverage.

 When Andrew Johns was forced into retirement in 2007, the rugby league world saluted the game’s greatest player of his era.His inclusion in 2008 in rugby league’s Team of the Century alongside legends Clive Churchill, Reg Gasnier, Wally Lewis and Johnny Raper emphasised the great halfback’s status in the game.